 Body – Mic cold (Gnd)

 Type = Dynamic (no power required to operate) Dynamic mic is like a speaker in reverse, air pressure moves the coil past a magnet which produces a small current.
-Requires an amplifier and it is very easy to introduce hum into the signal if the amplifier is very clean.
+Requires an amplifier and it is very easy to introduce hum into the signal if the amplifier does not have clean power.

-Aviation microphone standard is mono, TRS ¼ inch although ATEM TVS DH seems to be stereo capable.
+Aviation headphone standard is mono, TRS ¼ inch although ATEM TVS DH seems to be stereo capable and works with standard stereo headphone.

 Looking at the photo in https://www.ebay.com/itm/UFQ-Aviation-headset-Airbus-XLR-to-GA-Dual-Plug-Pilot-Headset-Adapter-/272408976292